 2 Key Strategies for Marketers in Manufacturing2 Key Strategies for Marketers in Manufacturing https://marcom.com/wp-content/uploads/2018/04/img-tablet-warehouse-blog.jpg 780 460 Seth Patel Seth Patel https://secure.gravatar.com/avatar/e0d8f90e829293f8aeaafcc3491d04e2?s=96&d=mm&r=g

 Marketers in manufacturing have historically relied heavily on the re-seller channel and traditional marketing strategies to reach the right audience.
-With the massive growth of buyers doing their research online however, it’s critical manufacturers have a two-pronged approach to their marketing plan to get in front of their buyer.
+With the massive growth of buyers doing their research online, however, it’s critical manufacturers have a two-pronged approach to their marketing plan to accommodate this buyer decision-making process and attract potential customers.

 Strategy #1- Web Presence